 And some very Soviet-looking attractions, like the Novy Afon Cave.
 Situated inside the Iverian Mountain, the cave, one of the largest in the world, has been a major tourist destination since 1975, and features its own underground railway, as well as some serious socialist artwork:

-Except for the Russians who don’t need a visa — after all, there would be no Republic of Abkhazia without them — and spend their vacations on the beaches in the Western part of the country, almost all foreign tourists need to stop at the Ministry of Foreign Affairs in the capital, Sukhum.
-The town has a nice seashore promenade, a couple buildings packing all the government personnel necessary to masquerade as a nation, and some unexpected attractions such as a monkey nursery with a statue of a baboon and plans to send apes to Mars.
-In October 2011, Sukhum will host the little known but illustrious World Domino Championship.
+Except for the Russians who don’t need a visa — after all, there would be no Republic of Abkhazia without them — and who spend their vacations on the beaches in the Western part of the country, almost all foreign tourists need to stop at the Ministry of Foreign Affairs in the capital, Sukhum.
+The town has a nice seashore promenade, a couple of buildings packed with all the government personnel necessary to masquerade as a nation, and some unexpected attractions such as a monkey nursery with a statue of a baboon and plans to send apes to Mars.
+In October 2011, Sukhum will host the little-known but illustrious World Domino Championship.
 Beware, domino players of the world: the Abkhaz people sometimes have a propensity for belligerence.
 On the first day of our stay, we were threatened several times with having our throats slit or being shot in the head.

 The whole journey is quite entertaining, peppered with Abkhaz legends about the places visited and anecdotes about the virile Abkhaz traditions.
-Here’s the place where we had lunch: now this is what I call a serious shashlyk grill!
+Here’s the place where we had lunch.
+Now this is what I call a serious shashlyk grill!

 Expect a couple of Abkhaz recipes in my upcoming posts!